VOLTTRON/volttron/RELEASING.md

 ## 9. Publishing security advisories

-When a release includes a fix for an issue that was handled under coordinated disclosure, publish the corresponding advisory when the release that contains the fix is published, not before.
-A fix that only exists on a branch a user cannot yet install is not a fix a published advisory can responsibly point to.
+When a release includes a fix for an issue that was handled under coordinated disclosure, publish the corresponding advisory once the GitHub Release for that version (section 4) is itself published and not a draft, not before.
+A fix that only exists on a branch a user cannot yet install, or a release a reader cannot yet find, is not a fix a published advisory can responsibly point to.

-Coordinate the timing so the advisory goes out once the release artifact containing the fix is available to upgrade to, and confirm the advisory names the version that first contains the fix.
+Coordinate the timing so the advisory goes out once a reader can confirm, from the repository's Releases page or its API, that the version containing the fix is published rather than a draft, and confirm the advisory names that version.

 ## 10. Who decides what